Reader Story: Catheter Self-Management

 Did you know?

-There is a Toilet Map you can access on the internet to show you where to find disability friendly public toilets!
+There is an online National Toilet Map to find disability friendly public toilets!
+More here.